ImanolGo/Visual-Whispers/DOCKER.md

 # Docker Setup

-This project uses Docker Compose for both development and production environments.
+This project uses docker-compose for both development and production environments.
 The setup includes BuildKit for optimized builds.

 ## Prerequisites